-“If in John Paul II the key word is courage of the faith, in John XXIII the key word is the strength of goodness,” Cardinal Comastri told CNA in a March 10 interview.
+“If in John Paul II the key word is courage of the faith, in John XXIII the key word is the strength of goodness,” Cardinal Comastri told CNA.

 Cardinal Comastri is the President of the Fabric of Saint Peter, Archpriest of St. Peter's Basilica, and Vicar General for the Vatican City State.
-He worked alongside both Pope John XXIII and Bl.
-John Paul II, who are slated to be canonized in April, for many years as a member of the Roman Curia.
+He worked alongside both Pope John XXIII and Pope John Paul II for many years as a member of the Roman Curia.

 Recounting the day when John XXIII was elected Pope, the cardinal recalled that when the new pontiff appeared on the main balcony of St. Peter’s Basilica to greet the crowds, he could hear their voices but could not see them due to the brightness of the lights.

-“He said it himself – he heard the voice of the people but he couldn't see anything,” the cardinal observed, recalling that “He gave a blessing but when he returned to the doorway he said: ‘I heard the voices but I couldn't see anyone.’”
+The cardinal said that “He gave a blessing but when he returned to the doorway he said: ‘I heard the voices but I couldn't see anyone.’”

 “It was a lesson for me, if I want to see the faces of my brothers, I have to turn off the lights of my pride.”